herrera-ignacio/design_patterns/opp-fundamentals.md

 It lets a client object make few assumptions about other objects beyond supporting a particular interface.
 It decouples objects from each other and lets them vary their relationships to each other at run-time.

+### Class versus Interface Inheritance (sub-typing)

+Class inheritance defines an object's implementation in terms of another object's implementation.
+In short, its a mechanism for code and representation sharing.

+Interface inheritance or _sub-typing_ describes when an object can be used in place of another.

+### Programming to an Interface, not an Implementation

+Implementation reuse is only half the story.
+Inheritance's ability to define families of objects with _identical_ interfaces (usually by inheriting from an abstract class) is also important.
+Why?
+Because __polymorphism depends on it__.

+When inheritance is used _properly_, all classes derived from an abstract class will share its interface.
+This implies that a subclass merely adds or overrides operations, and does not hide operations of the parent class.

+All subclasses can then respond to the requests in the interface of the abstract parent class, making them __subtypes of the abstract class__.

+There are two benefits to manipulating objects solely in terms of the interface defined by abstract classes:

+1. Clients remain unaware of the specific types of objects they use, as long as the objects adhere to the interface that client expect.
+2. Clients remain unaware of the classes that implement these objects, they only know about the abstract class(es) defining the interface.

+This so __greatly reduces implementation dependencies__ between subsystems that it leads to the principle: _Program to an interface, not an implementation_.